CringeTherapy/Disabler/README.md

 [#READ ALL OF THIS EVEN IF U JUST WANT TO DELETE GOGUARDIAN OR JUST WANT TO PLAY A GAME]

-Pls discord me if there are any problems with this (Will add my discord link when i release to public)
+Pls discord me if there are any problems with this (https://discord.gg/suGzyAnA)

 #Start by downloading the file as a ZIP